DanielKinsman/security-for-the-lazy/readme.md

 Computer security for the lazy
 ==============================
 This is a guide for the *lazy*.
-If you are living under a tyrannical government (like Syria or Iran), or if you are a whistleblower, activist, or a journalist wanting to protect your sources, you can't afford to be lazy.
+If you are living under an opressive government (like Syria or Iran), or if you are a whistleblower, activist, or a journalist wanting to protect your sources, you can't afford to be lazy.

 For the rest of us lazy bastards, here's the shit you need to worry about (in order of importance):